 Whether you want to showcase your new menu, spotlight a few of your most loyal customers, or introduce your hardworking team, Instagram business accounts often work well for restaurants and bars.

-For example, @modernlovebrooklyn regularly introduces new menu items in Instagram reels.
+For example, @modernlovebrooklyn regularly introduces new menu items in Instagram Reels.
 Far from formulaic, each short-form video takes a fresh look at the restaurant’s creative plating, behind the scenes in the kitchen, or from the point of view of a customer.

 Food and beverage companies

 This account type also works well for food and beverage consumer packaged goods (CPG) companies.
-If you plan to leverage Instagram shopping and to sell via your e-commerce store, a business account is key for promoting products using either paid or organic tactics.
+If you plan to leverage Instagram shopping and sell via your e-commerce store, a business account is key for promoting products using either paid or organic tactics.

 For example, @goodiegirlcookies colorful content never fails to catch my eye or make me hungry.
 The cookie company’s feed is filled with engaging posts that prompt customers to request new products or identify with relatable personas.
 To extend its reach, the company frequently hosts co-branded giveaways and partners with influencers.